redpesk-core/afb-binder/docs/afb-binder-options.md

 Must be the last option for afb-binder.
 The remaining arguments define a command that afb-binder will launch.
-The sequences @p, @t and @@ of the arguments are replaced with the port, the token and @.
+The sequences @p and @@ of the arguments are replaced with the port and @.

 ## tracereq=xxxx